Get some tax advice before you work your way around the world

 The conference heard that most countries tax on the nexus or basis of residency and the source of income and capital gains, but a few, like the United States, use citizenship.

-In applying its residence-based tax system, South Africa, like many other countries, considers your habitual abode or the number of days you are present in the country over any five-year period, Jenny Klein, tax associate for law firm ENS, said at the cross-border discussion.
+In applying its residence-based tax system, South Africa, like many other countries, considers your habitual abode or the number of days you are present in the country over a period of five consecutive years, Jenny Klein, tax associate for law firm ENS, said at the cross-border discussion.

 If you are tax resident, you will be taxed on your worldwide income and capital gains, and your estate will potentially be liable for estate duty, she says.

-It is possible, however, to spend significant amounts of time in South Africa and remain non-resident, she said.
+It is possible, however, to spend significant amounts of time in South Africa and remain non-resident, as long as you retain a permanent home and sufficient links to another country, she said.

 If you plan to work in Germany, however, be aware that it is very easy to be considered a resident if you have any form of home or domicile in that country, Thomas Sendke, tax adviser at Flick Gocke Schaumberg in Germany, said.